brillout/react-streaming/README.md

 - Unlocks `<Suspsense>` for SSR apps.
 - Unlocks React libraries of tomorrow.
 (Such as using [Telefunc](https://telefunc.com/) for data fetching.)
-- Supports all platforms (Vercel, Cloudflare Workers, AWS, Netlify Edge, Deno, Deploy, ...).
+- Supports all platforms (Vercel, Cloudflare Workers, AWS, Netlify Edge, Deno Deploy, ...).
 - Two SEO strategies: `conservative` or `google-speed`.
+- Easy error handling.
 - **Bonus**: new `useAsync()` hook.

 Features (for library authors):